BATEAR Web Flasher

 How do I configure the network key and device ID?

-Enter a 32-character hex key in the Network Key field above before flashing.
-The same key must be used on both the Detector and Gateway.
-Click Generate to create a random key, then flash both devices.
+The AES-128 Network Key only applies to the Detector and Gateway roles — it secures the LoRa link between them.
+Enter a 32-character hex key (or click Generate) and flash every detector and the gateway with the same value.
 For detectors, assign a unique Device ID (0–255) so the gateway can identify which detector triggered an alarm.
-Both values are stored in NVS (non-volatile storage) at offset 0x9000.
+Both values are stored in NVS at offset 0x9000.
 To change LoRa frequency or sync word, build from source using idf.py menuconfig.

 How do I connect the gateway to Home Assistant?

-Enable the Gateway — MQTT / Home Assistant section above and fill in your Wi-Fi credentials and MQTT broker URL (e.g. mqtt://192.168.1.100:1883).
+Select the Gateway tab and fill in your Wi-Fi credentials and MQTT broker URL (e.g. mqtt://192.168.1.100:1883).
 These are written to NVS and the gateway will connect to Wi-Fi & MQTT on boot.
 Home Assistant discovers the gateway automatically via MQTT Discovery — no manual YAML needed.
 The gateway publishes to batear/nodes/<id>/status.

 Which boards are supported?